NumberFire

 Late scratch detection, lineup confirmation timing, publish-window scheduling.

 Each pillar is the result of a dozen smaller engineering decisions in the codebase.
-The proof they work lives in the calibration plot on the homepage — not in any one signal we'd describe in marketing copy.
+The proof they work lives in the calibration plot on /mlb/accuracy — not in any one signal we'd describe in marketing copy.

 Every batter has a full posterior distribution, not a point estimate.
 The model shrinks toward the league mean with strength inverse to plate-appearance count — new call-ups don't get over-confident projections from a 30-PA hot streak; veterans don't drown in week-to-week noise.